serafm/Spatial-Data-Roads-Coordinates-Analysis/README.md

 ## Usage

-1. Place your road data CSV file in the `data` directory.
-Make sure the CSV file has the correct format with road coordinates.
+1. Place the dataset CSV file in the `data` directory.
+Make sure the CSV file has the correct format with roads coordinates.
 2. Modify the `read_roads_csv()` function in `main.py` to handle your specific CSV file structure if needed.
 3. Run the `main.py` file: